GovTechSG/seed-documentation/onboard-device/seed-prerequisites.md

   - If you signed up for SEED via the TechPass portal, you can log in to the TechPass portal to [request a new SEED onboarding invitation email](https://docs.developer.tech.gov.sg/docs/techpass-user-guide/request-for-seed-provisioning).

-## Uninstall existing software
+## Uninstall existing software before onboarding

-Before proceeding with SEED onboarding, it is required to uninstall any relevant software solutions from your device:
+Before proceeding with SEED onboarding, it is required to uninstall any relevant software solutions from your device.
+Failure to do so may prevent successful onboarding and could cause significant delays.

 - Any existing MDM (Mobile Device Management) software
 - Tanium client or any other unified endpoint management and security platform